Google Forms Open Source Alternative

 Screenshot of Customer Satisfaction Survey on Google Forms

 On the plus side the Google Forms are very accessible: They’re rich in contrast and can be filled out just with a keyboard easily.
 Even less tech savy users would know what to do when they see the form.
-It is a very pragmatic design - if you respondents have to fill this out, it’ll get the job done!
+It is a very pragmatic design - if your respondents have to fill this out, it’ll get the job done!

 On the flip side this isn’t conversion-optimized.
 Multi-Step forms are possible to build but don’t have a great UX when you do so.
 You cannot add images in the options of radio buttons which is proven to drive up conversion significantly.
 It will always look like Google.
 It very much feels like a form while it would be beneficial if it would feel more like an app.